 Writing in the report, Williams said that the group’s further development in the UK would partially depend on its ability to increase sales and drive brand awareness.
 “Specifically, due to the lower consumer familiarity with the Chipotle brand, sales at restaurants in the UK may take longer to ramp up and reach expected sales levels,” he wrote.

 To that end, Chipotle became the latest in the growing number of UK restaurant brands to launch its own loyalty app earlier this year.
-Like many similar apps in the fast-casual space, Chipotle’s one allows customers to make click-and-collect orders and thus skip the queue at its restaurants; collect rewards; and take advantage of special offers, such as ‘free guac’ Mondays in September.
+Like many similar apps in the quick service space, Chipotle’s one allows customers to make click-and-collect orders and thus skip the queue at its restaurants; collect rewards; and take advantage of special offers, such as ‘free guac’ Mondays in September.

 “The response to the app has been phenomenal,” says Williams.
 “It’s important as it allows us to engage with our customers directly, which is key to building the brand and growing our business.”